 Don’t fall victim to the “teaser” lower rates.
 Sometimes this rate only remains good if the invoice pays within a very short amount of time, then jumps up before your customer pays within their standard terms.
 The next time you are comparing factors, ask questions to find the TRUE COST of their program.

 With TAFS, you work with a factoring partner who believes in keeping costs low and straightforward.
-We are transparent and upfront with the true cost of factoring.
+We are transparent and upfront with the true cost of factoring, even sending a summary statement that breaks down all the costs after every transaction.
 In fact, our sales team will even walk you through our factoring agreement and give you a chance to ask questions.
 Every day, we receive phone calls from actual clients like “John Trucker”, who signed with a factoring company because of a great rate, only to realize he was paying much more.
 TAFS can help.

 Items that Impact Factoring Cost

 The factoring process can seem very cut and dry with a flat fee.
 There are some things, however, that can impact your overall factoring cost with additional fees beyond just the rate.
 These are important to keep in mind because they can affect the overall invoice value.
 One such thing would be the aging of invoices.
 When a factor does not advance the full amount there is a good likelihood there will be aging fees in the contract.
 This will increase your cost with the factoring company.
 The longer your customer takes to pay, the more you pay in “aging fees”.
 You will also want to note the “clearance days” for checks.
 Your factoring company may have 7 days of clearance, which means 7 days after they receive the check they apply it to your account.
 For example, your customer pays the factor in 38 days and they have 7 clearance days, that check will post to your account on day 45, possibly increasing your aging fee.